HackYeahKabanosy/quantum_genetic_algorithm/README.md

 2. Solutions change with each new generation, mixing and creating potentially better solutions

-3. But they often get stuck at some point , and no longer improve in new generations
+3. But they can get stuck in a local minimum, and no longer improve in new generations

 <img src="https://github.com/HackYeahKabanosy/quantum_genetic_algorithm/blob/main/docs/qv2.png" width="400">